apache/airflow/dev/README_AIRFLOW3_DEV.md

 ### PRs that involve breaking changes

-Make sure it has newsfragment, please allow time for community members to review.
 Our goal is to avoid breaking changes whenever possible.
 Therefore, we should allow time for community members to review PRs that contain such changes - please avoid rushing to merge them.
-In addition, ensure that these PRs include a newsfragment.
+Also, please make sure that such PRs contain a `significant` newsfragment that contains `**Breaking Change**`.

 ## Merging PRs for Airflow 2.11